WORDFEST SCHEDULE 2019

 WordFest is a ‘festival within a festival’ offering an exciting variety of events for written & spoken-word artists of all ages, styles, languages, genres, and levels.
 Our vision is to produce a rich selection of programs affording festival attendees to participate in three ways:

-- to hear poetry and prose via author readings, open mics, panel discussions, and performances;
+- to hear poetry during author readings, open mics, panel discussions, and performances;

-- to practice the craft of poetry, prose, stories, songs, journaling, and more via writing workshops;
+- to practice the craft of poetry through writing workshops;

 - to speak/share works aloud bringing words from the page to the stage via open mics, featured readings, and round-table sharing during workshops.